-The City of Edgewater maintains twelve individual governmental funds.
+The City of Edgewater maintains twelve (12) individual governmental funds.
 Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, the community redevelopment agency (CRA), ARPA and the capital projects fund, all of which are considered to be major funds.
-Data from the other eight governmental funds are combined into a single, aggregated presentation.
+Data from the other eight (8) governmental funds are combined into a single, aggregated presentation.
 Individual fund data for each of these non-major governmental funds is provided in the form of combining statements elsewhere in this report.

 The City of Edgewater adopts an annual appropriated budget for all of its governmental funds.
-Budgetary comparison statements have been provided for the general fund and community redevelopment fund to demonstrate compliance with their budgets on pages 24-25.
-Budgetary comparison schedules have been provided for the non-major, debt service and capital projects funds at pages 92-97.
-The basic governmental fund financial statements can be found on pages 20-24 of this report.
+Budgetary comparison statements have been provided for the general fund and community redevelopment fund to demonstrate compliance with their budgets on pages 26-27.
+Budgetary comparison schedules have been provided for the non-major, debt service and capital projects funds at pages 96-103.
+The basic governmental fund financial statements can be found on pages 22-26 of this report.

 Proprietary Funds - The City of Edgewater maintains two types of proprietary funds, enterprise funds and internal service funds.
 Enterprise funds are used to report functions presented as business-type activities in the government-wide financial statements.
 The City of Edgewater uses enterprise funds to account for water and sewer, solid waste collection and stormwater management.
-Internal service funds are used to account for management information systems, fleet servicing, and property and casualty, health, dental, life, and workers compensation insurances.
+Internal service funds are used to account for management information systems, fleet servicing, property and casualty, health dental life, workers compensation insurances, and public works complex.
 Because the services of these funds predominately benefit governmental rather than business-type functions, they have been included within governmental activities in the government-wide financial statements.